 Signal Sciences supports multiple installation methods.
-You can deploy directly onto your hosting environment via traditional Module-Agent process, Agent-only configured to operate as a reverse proxy, or you can use Signal Sciences’ hosted Cloud WAF solution.
+You can use Fastly’s Edge Cloud Platform, you can use Signal Sciences’ hosted Cloud WAF solution, or you can deploy directly onto your hosting environment via traditional Module-Agent process.
 Signal Sciences supports traditional, VM-based architectures as well as modern container-based ones.
 Integrations with several Platforms-as-a-Service (PaaS) are also available.
 Below are all the installation options available to get Signal Sciences up and running.

 Module-Agent Installation Process

 Signal Sciences can also be deployed directly onto your hosting environment.
 Getting started deploying Signal Sciences typically takes less than five minutes and is just a few simple steps depending on your web server (NGINX, Apache, etc).